Energy-Review.co.uk

 *For this comparison, we have manually calculated the cost using the average price for the last 30 days.

-As you can see, Octopus Energy would likely be a considerably cheaper option for you than British Gas if you are looking for both a fixed or variable tariff.
+As you can see, Octopus Energy would likely be a cheaper option for you than British Gas if you are looking for either a fixed or variable tariff.
 If you are happy to switch to the Tracker tariff, then you could save even more per month.

 Next, we will take a look and see if OVO are cheaper than British Gas: